 By Alona Arneson

 Mental illness is an aspect of human nature, both ignored and normalized, especially in the entertainment industry.
-Split is an upcoming thriller that centers around a man with 23 different personalities who takes three young girls hostage.
-Some may find this plot intriguing, cheesy, or creepy, but the whole concept is encased in a film of ignorance about the real issue here: Why are we entertaining human beings with mental health issues who we don’t give adequate treatment to, outside of our enjoyment?
+Split is an upcoming thriller centering around a man with 23 different personalities who takes three young girls hostage.
+Some may find this plot intriguing, cheesy, or creepy, but the concept is encased in a film of ignorance about the real issue: Why are we entertaining human beings with mental health issues who we don’t give adequate treatment to, outside of our enjoyment?

-There are common misconceptions that mask the very real effects of mental illnesses.
-Sadness is not just depression.
+There are common misconceptions that mask the real effects of mental illnesses.
+Sadness and mood swings are not depression.
 Stress is not anxiety.
-Mood swings are not depression.
-Bad days and feelings of sadness are still uncomfortable, yet that doesn’t equate to having a mental illness.
-Not only that, but the frequency of the issue at hand is underestimated on the whole.
-According to the World Health Organization, 1 in 4 people in the WORLD, are affected by mental illness.
-This issue is prevalent throughout the globe, affecting a lot more people than opposition seems to believe.
+Sad days and feelings of sadness are uncomfortable but don’t equate to mental illness.
+And the frequency of the issue is underestimated.
+According to the World Health Organization, 1 in 4 people in the world are affected by mental illness.

-Movies and television shows are inherently captivating and should be fun, but the media we’re digesting should be processed on a higher level, to some extent.
-When we as a society sit back and watch mental illness continue to become normalized in such a malicious way, yet fail to provide sufficient health care to others, we contradict the image we claim to project as a country.
+Movies and television shows should be fun but should be processed at a higher level.
+When society sits back and watches mental illness become normalized in such a malicious way yet fails to provide sufficient health care to others, it contradicts the image it claims to project as a country.
 The National Alliance on Mental illness found that “Adults in the U.S. living with serious mental illness die on average 25 years earlier than others, largely due to treatable medical conditions.”
 If we continue to discount the legitimacy of a growing problem, we are neglecting people who need our help.

-Look, Split may seem to be gripping and exciting in theory, but it is inadequate to manipulate a genuine ailment to produce mass media.
-It’s valuable to tell others stories, but the value is lost when the human beings affected, behind the scenes, are discounted in ways that obliterate the objective of human rights.
+Split may be gripping and exciting in theory, but it inadequately manipulates a genuine ailment to produce mass media.
+It’s valuable to tell others’ stories, but the value is lost when humans are discounted in ways that obliterate the objective of human rights.